ombulabs/blog/_posts/2018-03-06-upgrade-rails-from-4-2-to-5-0.markdown

 <h2 id="gems">2.
 Gems</h2>

-- It's recommended that you check your `Gemfile` against [Ready4Rails](http://www.ready4rails.net) to check if you have any older gems which may not be compatible with Rails 5 yet.
-(As of the release of this blog post, there are only a few gems which don't support Rails 5 yet, this is more of a problem when you're upgrading early on).
+- It's recommended that you check your `Gemfile` against [Ready4Rails](http://www.ready4rails.net) to ensure all your gems are compatible with Rails 5.
+As of the release of this blog post, there are only a few gems which don't support Rails 5 yet.
+This is more of a problem when you're upgrading early on.

 If any of the gems are missing on Ready4Rails, you'll need to manually check the Github page for the project to find out its status.
 In case you own the gem,